rue/code-guidelines/Design an hypermedia(REST) api.md

 ### <a name="uniformity"/>Uniformity of the interface</a>

 This is what makes REST so different from xml rpc.
-The VERBS are already defined, no need to invent new custom verbs.
+The VERBS are already defined, there is no need to invent custom verbs.

 - GET on /resources to list the ressources
 - GET on /resources/123 to read the resource